Last Updated on

 This makes it excellent of big jobs, without the setup (though less longevity per refill) that the Silverstar calls for.
 Basically, this is a midrange steam iron for professionals that need to do a lot of ironing, but don’t necessarily need the steam completely on demand at any time of day and do it as a secondary function of their job.

-The sticking point is the price: a bit under $300.
+The sticking point is the price.
 While worth it for what you get, this makes it something I’d suggest avoiding for anyone with much smaller volume requirements.

 4. Rowenta DW5080 Focus 1700-Watt Micro

 Another good Rowenta.